In this post, I’m going to share what is easily the single best piece of blogging advice I know.

 A leap of faith

-The people that already have thousands of daily readers, did the work and made the investments before their blog was a success.
+The people that already have thousands of daily readers, did the work and made the investments before our blogs became popular.
+We paid the price for success in advance.

 That takes a huge leap of faith, but unless you show faith in your blog, you can’t expect others to.